cherrypy/cherrypy/sphinx/source/intro/concepts/config.rst

             return "Hullo, Werld!"
         page.exposed = True

 Note, however, that this behavior is only guaranteed for the default dispatcher.
-Other dispatchers may have different restrictions on where you can attach _cp_config attributes.
+Other dispatchers may have different restrictions on where you can attach :attr:`_cp_config` attributes.

 This technique allows you to: